-17.17.
+17.15.
 Trail Pleasure Racking

+- 17.15.1.
+Classes

-- 17.17.1.
-Classes - A. Class 520 Junior members - B. Class 521 Senior members - 17.17.2.
+- A. Class 520 Junior members

+- B. Class 521 Senior members

+- 17.15.2.
 Entries shall be shown with a flat English saddle and English bridle equipped with a curb or any standard racking horse bit.
 Martingales and tiedowns are prohibited.
 Riders shall wear neat, clean appropriate English attire including a coat and tie or collar.
-Spurs, bats, short whips, crops and similar equipment are all optional. - 17.17.3.
+Spurs, bats, short whips, crops and similar equipment are all optional.

+- 17.15.3.
 Horses and ponies shall be flat shod, hoof-to-shoe (no pads or bands), and shoe shall be made in a manner either conventional or handmade.
-Use of chains, boots and any other artificial appliances is prohibited. - 17.17.4.
+Use of chains, boots and any other artificial appliances is prohibited.

+- 17.15.4.
 The Trail Pleasure horse shall not be required or expected to maintain qualities such as a high head or high front leg lift but should be the ultimate of a trail type horse and should show evidence of being collected in his gaits.
 In no instance will speed be considered a factor in judging.
-He should be shown on a light but not loose rein. - 17.17.5.
-Horses shown in Trail Pleasure and/or Country Pleasure classes MAY NOT also be shown in Show Pleasure and/or Style Pleasure classes. - 17.17.6.
+He should be shown on a light but not loose rein.

+- 17.15.5.
 Horses and ponies are to be shown at the trail pleasure walk, trail pleasure rack and are to be backed.
-Class to be judged as follows: - A. 45 percent trail pleasure walk - B. 45 percent trail pleasure rack - C. 10 percent conformation and manners - 17.17.7.
-Horses may NOT cross enter in Country, Park OR Show Pleasure Racking classes
+Class to be judged as follows:

+- A. 45 percent trail pleasure walk

+- B. 45 percent trail pleasure rack

+- C. 10 percent conformation and manners

+- 17.15.6.
+Horses may NOT cross enter in Country, Plantation OR Show Pleasure Racking classes

-17.18.
-Country Pleasure Racking
+17.16.
+English Country Pleasure Racking